hbctraining/Training-modules/DGE-functional-analysis/lessons/01_functional_analysis.md

 ![hypergeo](../img/hypergeo.png)

 ## clusterProfiler
 [clusterProfiler](http://bioconductor.org/packages/release/bioc/html/clusterProfiler.html) performs over-representation analysis on GO terms associated with a list of genes.
 The tool takes as input a significant gene list and a background gene list and performs statistical enrichment analysis using hypergeometric testing.
-The basic arguments allows the user to select the appropriate organism and the GO ontology (BP, CC, MF) to test.
+The basic arguments allow the user to select the appropriate organism and GO ontology (BP, CC, MF) to test.

 ### Running clusterProfiler